 Kelsey Shoub, Katelyn Stauffer, and Miyeon Song.
 "Differences in Men's and Women's Policing Behavior: Evidence from Traffic Stops."
 Conditionally accepted at the American Journal of Political Science.

 Leah Christiani, Kelsey Shoub, Frank Baumgartner, Derek Epp, and Kevin Roach.
+Forthcoming.
 "Descriptive Representation and the Reduction of Racial Disparities in Traffic Stop Outcomes."
-Conditionally accepted at Politics, Groups, and Identities.
+Politics, Groups, and Identities.

 Roach, Kevin, Frank Baumgartner, Leah Christiani, Derek Epp, and Kelsey Shoub.
 2020.
 "At the Intersection: The Amplifying Effects of Gender and Stop Purpose on Race in Determining Traffic Stop Outcomes."
 Journal of Race, Ethnicity, and Politics.